 Basic Theory and Specifications

-A Kinect can be used to measure position of moving objects in 3D space.
+A Kinect can be used to measure the position of moving objects in 3D space.
 An IR source lights the room with a pre-set dot pattern.
 With a 1.3 Mpixel IR camera, this pattern is analyzed using pattern recognition.
 Triangulation between sender, receiver and object is used to measure distance.
 Framerate is 60 Hz, and spacial resolution is 1 cm.
 The skeleton of 4 persons can be detected simultaneously.
 Even individual fingers can be tracked, if distance is short.
 A motor is implemented to tilt the Kinect, and the position of the device is measured using an accelerometer.

 Speech can be processed using recognition software.
 2 microphone arrays are present in the Kinect.
 A normal camera is integrated as well.